melowntech/workshop/tutorials/cadastre.rst

 .. _cadastre-tutorial:

-Displaying cadastre over 3D data
+Displaying Cadastre Over 3D Data
 --------------------------------

 In this tutorial we combine 3D data of a Czech village Jenštejn that we made available for this purpose with both raster